h4xhor/Kickstart-Windows-on-ESXi/README.md

 ### Kickstart Win10 UEFI autounattend Single ISO on Linux for ESXi

+### Kickstart Win10 UEFI autounattend WinPE ISO on Linux for ESXi

 ### Kickstart Win2016 BIOS autounattend Dual ISO on Linux for ESXi